By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 With that in mind, I have sought to be even-handed in my approach while not suppressing anything along the way.

-A chance discovery led me to fully researching Albert’s life and to preparing these words.
+A chance discovery led me to digging further into Albert’s life.
 Until late in 2024 I had believed that Albert Card had died by his own hand.

 Albert Card made mistakes and eked out a living from a questionable activity.
 But I believe he did try to shield his wife Florence from having her name associated with his.